Tayabas Basilica

 The Minor Basilica of Saint Michael the Archangel, commonly known as Tayabas Basilica, is a Roman Catholic basilica located in Tayabas, Quezon, Philippines, under the Diocese of Lucena.
 Its titular saint is Michael the Archangel, whose feast is celebrated every September 29.

+Pope John Paul II raised the shrine to the status of Minor Basilica via his decree Angelos et Archangelos on 18 October 1988.
+The decree was signed and notarized by Cardinal Agostino Casaroli.

 The basilica is the largest in the province of Quezon; built in the shape of a key, it has the local moniker "Susì ng Tayabas" ("Key of Tayabas").
 The church's 103 m aisle is also one of the longest naves among the country’s Spanish colonial era churches.